Scyp-exe/Discussion-Posts/README.md

 <h1>Weekly Disccusion Posts!</h1>
+<h6>Click "View raw" within each lab to download labs.</h6>
-<h2>Here you will see documents to all of my initial discussion posts in IST110</h2>
+<h2>My Initial discussion posts in IST110</h2>
-<b>These posts gave me insight to different parts of the class after researching a few topics.
-This allowed me to become more knowledgeable within Information Sciences, and give me a true understanding of some of the potentional fields the degree touches.</b>
+Throughout the course I was able to discuss different guided topics with my classmates.
+Many of the posts that I read provided me interesting approaches and thoughts I would have never come up with on my own.
+These posts gave me more insight after researching the topics.
+At the end it allowed me to become more knowledge and give me a true understanding of some of the potential fields I can be in after the getting the degree.